 In May 2014, we entered into the Amended and Restated Credit Agreement, a \$1.25 billion amended and restated senior unsecured revolving credit agreement that matures on May 1, 2019.
 Our borrowing capacity may be limited by the Amended and Restated Credit Agreement's financial covenant requirements.
 Except in the case of a default, which would make the borrowings under the Amended and Restated Credit Agreement fully callable, amounts borrowed under the Amended and Restated Credit Agreement will not mature prior to the May 1, 2019 maturity date.
 Further, our cost of borrowing under the Amended and Restated Credit Agreement is determined by a ratings-based pricing grid.
 In the first quarter of 2015, our credit rating was lowered below investment grade.
-As a result of this ratings action, interest rates under the Amended and Restated Credit Agreement increased.
-As of March 31, 2015, there was no outstanding balance on the revolving credit facility under the Amended and Restated Credit Agreement.
-We had unused revolver capacity of \$1,249 million, net of letters of credit, under the Amended and Restated Credit Agreement, of which \$1,205 million was available for general working capital purposes.
-As of May 1, 2015, we had \$9 million of credit facility borrowings outstanding and had approximately \$1,240 million of unused capacity under the Amended and Restated Credit Agreement.
+As a result of this ratings action, interest rates under the Amended and Restated Credit Agreement.
+We had unused revolver capacity of \$1,133 million, net of letters of credit, under the Amended and Restated Credit Agreement, all of which was available for general working capital purposes.
+As of October 30, 2015, we had \$340 million of credit facility borrowings outstanding and had approximately \$910 million of unused capacity under the Amended and Restated Credit Agreement.